yoyosource/BOTC-HomeBrew/Potion/Blue/README.md

 # Blue

 ## ![](Potion%20of%20Conviction/.image_big.png) [Potion of Conviction](Potion%20of%20Conviction)
-During the day you may tell the storyteller (publicly or privately) that you want to break this potion; your vote count secretly increases by 1 till dusk.
+During the day you may tell the storyteller privately that you want to break this potion and name a living player; you learn all potions they hold.

 ## ![](Potion%20of%20Curiosity/.image_big.png) [Potion of Curiosity](Potion%20of%20Curiosity)
 During the day, visit the storyteller and break this potion; you learn a player that is a non-neutral execution for your team today.